West Somerset Tidal Range Scheme

 Non-energy benefits would include protection of the coast from erosion and flooding due to storm surges and from rising sea levels.
 Also, there is potential for a marina with leisure facilities at Minehead and for improvements to the harbour at Watchet.
 There would be substantial employment during construction and some continued employment during operation.

 The scheme has been designed by and is being promoted by Tidal Engineering and Environmental Services.
-Two of the three directors, Chris Binnie and David Kerr, have wide experience in power and water engineering and have been involved over the last 30 years in many of the previous tidal range schemes.
+Three of the directors, Chris Binnie, David Kerr and Roger Falconer have wide experience in power and water engineering and have been involved over the last 30 years in many of the previous tidal range schemes.
 They consider that WSL is the most cost effective UK tidal range lagoon scheme and one with relatively low environmental impact.